wirepas/wirepas-networktool-messaging-python/README.md

 # wirepas-networktool-messaging-python

-This repository contains WNT API protocol buffer Python bindings wheel creation, and WNT API usage examples.
+This repository contains WNT API protocol buffer Python bindings used for the real time situation data, and WNT API usage examples.

 ## Installation